-- The procedure has advanced since older treatments required more implants.
+- The procedure has advanced since older treatments require more implants.

-- All on 4 our requires less healing time because fewer implants are required.
+- All four require less healing time because fewer implants are needed.

-- Durable and reliable: a 2018 study showed a 98% success rate 5-13 years after treatment out of 200 participants surveyed.
+- Durable and reliable: a 2018 study showed a 98% success and survival rate of 5-13 years after treatment out of 200 participants surveyed.